CoryDCruz/astro-potd-search-app/README.md

  - Application to search the archive of the Astro Pics of the Day between a specified date range.

 # User Stories
- - As a user I want to be able to select a start date and end date, then be provided astro pictures and their descriptions.
+- As a user I want to be able to choose a month and a year and see all of the astro photos that were posted.
- - I want to be able to click the images to see larger sizes.

 # Technologies Used